 What’s the likelihood that you will need to expand upon this structure?
 The functionality of the unit.
 Will you need to add electrical or plumbing?
 If not now, is it conceivable that you could need to do so in the future?

 Are there ways that you can provide failsafe and protective measures against future failures in this shed?

 Before you exit the design phase, there are two key actions to complete: Building out a model of your shed—and establishing your finalization tests.
-You need to be able to visualize what you want your structure to look like; you also need to be able to inspect and assess the finished project before you wrap up construction.
+You need to visualize what you want your structure to look like; you also need to inspect and assess the finished project before you wrap up construction.

 Even if it’s just a quick drawing, create a model and use it to inform your requirements for materials and labor.
 Then, write down a specific list of ways you will test your structure for performance and safety at the end.
 These ways may include:

 - Placing a load on parts of the structure and watching for unwanted results (e.g., beams that bend, twist, or fall)